babakks/zarinpal-ts/README.md

 const invoker = new DefaultHttpServiceInvoker();

 /**
- * The line below initializes a sandboxed payment gateway.
+ * The line below initializes a sandbox-ed payment gateway.
 To use the actual
  * gateway replace "SandboxZarinpalPaymentSessionFactory" with
  * "DefaultZarinpalPaymentSessionFactory".
  */